By Jody McCutcheon

-Initialized in 2013 and currently navigating the Research and Development stages, the TF-X™ has been envisioned as a four-seat, vertical takeoff and landing, semi-autonomous flying car that also can legally be driven on roads and highways.
+Initialized in 2013 and currently navigating the Research and Development stages, this high tech vehicle has been envisioned as a four-seat, vertical takeoff and landing, semi-autonomous flying car that also can legally be driven on roads and highways.
 It will have a range of about 800km and a cruise speed of 320km per hour, with manual or automatic flight control modes.

-Another plus (or minus, depending on your POV) is that despite the plane-like propellers that make this fly, a traditional pilot’s license isn’t required to operate the TF-X™.
+Another plus (or minus, depending on your POV) is that despite the plane-like propellers that make this fly, a traditional pilot’s license isn’t required to operate this exciting flying car.
 Since the vehicle’s flight controls will be similar to those of a car, the only requirement is an operator certificate, which takes much less time to obtain than a pilot’s license.

 Talk about green skies and sunny horizons!
 Terrafugia is putting its money where its mouth is too – commercial production is expected within eight years.